CueNIMBY

 State not updating

-• Check poll interval (may be too high)
+• Check poll interval in configuration (may be too high)

 Scheduler not triggering